 The Baby Carriers

-A documentary on international surrogacy in America.
+A feature documentary about surrogacy in America.

 I met Vivien, the founder of a Sino-US surrogacy agency, in the beginning of 2020, and that’s how I started to learn about surrogacy for the first time.
 In China, surrogacy is prohibited and, if ever discussed by the press, it’s oftentimes related to negative news.
 As a well-off Chinese immigrant with financial freedom, Vivien could have chosen any industry to invest in.
 But why this controversial one?
 There is a clear pride and satisfaction in her voice when she speaks about her profession.
 And it is even more so when I started talking to the American surrogate mothers.
 Like most of the people outside the circle, I used to assume surrogate mothers to be women living in poverty who have no other option of income.
 But in reality, here in California, they are mainly women with decent jobs and a caring personality who share a strong compassion towards those unable to have their own children.
 What I found most amazing is, that despite their complexity and uncertain nature, international surrogacy cases can actually be completed successfully one after another.